-This regulation is necessary for the protection of public health, safety, and welfare because it provides protection to the poultry population in Virginia, which is an important component of Virginia's animal agriculture industry.
-Since a safe food supply and good poultry health are imperative for the public's health, it is important that this regulation be retained for the continued protection of the public and poultry.
-The poultry industry is a significant economic sector in Virginia, with broilers being Virginia's number one agricultural commodity.
+This regulation is necessary for the protection of public health, safety, and welfare because it provides protection to the sheep and goat populations in Virginia, which are important components of the livestock industry.
+Since a safe food supply and good livestock health are imperative for the public's health, it is important that this regulation stay in place for the continued protection of the public and the sheep and goat populations.
+The sheep and goat industries are a significant economic sector in Virginia, especially in rural areas.
 The regulation is clearly written and easy to understand.